-The ldsmusic:// URI scheme allows you to link into the LDS Music app, in a similar way that a link with http:// opens into your default web browser.
+The sacredmusic:// URI scheme allows you to link into the Sacred Music app, in a similar way that a link with https:// opens into your default web browser.
 Linking to a specific location in an app (instead of to a web page) is called deep linking.
-Properly-formed ldsmusic:// links can be sent by email or posted on web pages.
+Properly-formed sacredmusic:// links can be sent by email or posted on web pages.
 Here are some examples of URI schemes:

-In order for ldsmusic:// links to work, the LDS Music app has to be installed on the target device (Android or iOS), and whatever app you're linking from has to recognize it as a link so it's clickable.
-Also, deep links might not work as expected if there is more than one version of the LDS Music app installed at the same time (for example the released version and a beta version), because the device won't know which version of the app to open.
+In order for sacredmusic:// links to work, the Sacred Music app has to be installed on the target device (Android or iOS), and whatever app you're linking from has to recognize it as a link so it's clickable.
+Also, deep links might not work as expected if there is more than one version of the Sacred Music app installed at the same time (for example the released version and a beta version), because the device won't know which version of the app to open.

 Here are some basic links that allow you to open the app without going to specific content:

-The best way to link to a collection or song in the LDS Music app is using the collection and song URI.
+The best way to link to a collection or song in Sacred Music is using the collection and song URI.
 Since November 2016, this method works on both iOS and Android, and it follows the same pattern as Gospel Library.